woocommerce/woocommerce-android/docs/iap-module.md

 The layer that communicates to Mobile Pay, using Fluxc

 ## Proposed flow

+Both public classes available to the client must confirm to the ViewModel lifecycle.
+Also, make sure to pass them as a parameter to the ViewModel constructor, so it'll automatically will "close" them ViewModel is getting destroyed.

 * `isIAPSupported` has to be called first to determine if IAP flow can be used.
 If an error is returned, then depending on it we might consider showing to a user a specific UI, suggesting different steps.
 E.g. if a version of Google Service is outdated then we might need to ask a user to update them
 * Subscribe to the flow exposed by `purchaseWpComPlanResult` to get up-to-date information about the purchase status